 Colin was elected as a Patient Governor in 2018.
 After receiving wonderful care at Addenbrooke’s, he hopes to use his position to support the Trust in executing its initiative to provide services in an efficient and compassionate manner, offering a highly-motivated voice to contribute to the success of Addenbrooke’s.

 Colin led the Equine Anti-Doping and Controlled Medication Sampling Teams for the 2012 Olympic Games and Paralympic Games in London and the 2016 Olympic Games in Rio de Janeiro.
-He is a Fédération Equestre Internationale Official Veterinarian and, in addition to his Olympic experience, he has officiated at three World Equestrian Games, an Asian Games and numerous World Championships, European Championships and Show Jumping World Cups.
+In addition to his Olympic experience, he has officiated at three World Equestrian Games, an Asian Games and numerous World Championships, European Championships and Show Jumping World Cups.